Importing Message Assets to ASM

 LinkedIn

 Message All Mandatory.
 This is the body of the post itself.
 If you are tweeting, make sure to include any links in this section.
-Please note they will be shortened upon publication.
+Please note that they will be shortened upon publication.
 A link in a tweet counts as 23 characters.

 LinkUrl Facebook, LinkedIn Optional.
 Facebook and LinkedIn posts all support link attachments.
 This is why you don't need to include the link in the message itself.
-The link attachment is constructed using four fields; LinkUrl, LinkTitle, ImageUrl and Description.
-At the bottom of this article you can find the anatomy of a link attachment.
+The link attachment is constructed using four fields: LinkUrl, LinkTitle, ImageUrl, and Description.
+At the bottom of this article, you can find the anatomy of a link attachment.

 ImageUrl Facebook, LinkedIn Optional.
 Used to create the image (thumbnail) shown in the link attachment.